 - Essay of 300 words or less describing your proposed event format and event goals.

-- If the event includes speakers or discussion leaders, they must align with IHS’s speaker guidelines
+- If the event includes speakers or discussion leaders, they must be included in the application and align with IHS’s speaker guidelines

-- Feel free to attach any additional information and upload the file into the application.
+- Feel free to attach any additional information and upload files into the application.

 *Due to the COVID-19 pandemic and the uncertainty surrounding the fall semester, all programs will take place remotely for the time being.
 IHS remains committed to providing excellent programming and support–whether in-person or online.